Few things are as scary as watching your Yorkie throwing up.

 For 12 to 24 hours, do not let your Yorkie eat anything.
 Any additional food would almost certainly trigger another episode after a dog has already vomited.

 Furthermore, if there is also diarrhea, resting the digestive tract may be very helpful.
 This is why it is ideal to not let your dog eat for at least 12 hours.

 You can withhold food for up to 24 hours, depending on when you start and your Yorkie’s sleeping habits.
 Just make sure your pup is still drinking plenty of water.
-Read about the best Yorkie diarrhea remedy for more.
+Read about the best home remedies for Yorkie diarrhea for more.

 2. Maintain Hydration